 I should be pleased if you can send a copy of the determination as required by REG 11 of the Environmental Assessment of Plans and Programmes Regulations 2004.
+Please send this to our mailbox at eastplanningpolicy@historicengland.org.uk.

-We should like to stress that this opinion is based on the information provided by you with your correspondence dated 19 December 2019.
+We should like to stress that this opinion is based on the information provided by you with your correspondence.
 To avoid any doubt, this does not reflect our obligation to provide further advice on later stages of the SEA process and, potentially, object to specific proposals which may subsequently arise (either as a result of this consultation or in later versions of the plan) where we consider that, despite the SEA, these would have an adverse effect upon the environment.